DrorEttlingerLevy/DrorEttlingerLevy.github.io/_posts/2025-02-10-pipelines.md

 Now, we need to understand how to create effective pipelines for preprocessing the data.

 ## Source: Hands On Machine Learning Book 📚
-we have a few upfronts we need to take care of:
+we have a few things we need to take care of:
 1. missing data 🤷‍♀️
 2. normalize data (0-1)✅
 3. categorized data to turn to numeric📁

 We'll set 2 diffract pipelines - for **numerical data and for categorical** data:

 ```python
 # Define Pipeline for numeric
 num_pipline = Pipeline([("imputer", SimpleImputer(strategy="median")),